Updated May 23, 2023

 Importance of Oracle

 It is among the oldest companies which provide database management solutions.
 The company has always focused on Enterprise requirements and acknowledged the latest technology trends.
 That’s why its products are always embellished with new features.
 For instance, the latest Oracle database 19C is also available on Oracle Cloud.
 It offers users to choose from the different database editions that suit their needs to provide a cost-effective solution.

 We have talked about the features of its database.
 These features give Oracle an edge over other competitors.
 Now, we will look at the advantages.

 1. Performance: It has methodologies and principles to achieve high performance.
-We can implement performance tuning in its database to retrieve and alter data faster, in order to improve query execution time and hence application operations.
+We can implement performance tuning in its database to retrieve and alter data faster to improve query execution time and application operations.

 2. Multiple Database: Its database supports managing multiple database instances on a single server.
 It provides an Instance Caging method to manage CPU allocations on a server running the database instances.
 Instance caging works with the database resource manager to manage services over multiple instances.

 4. Clusters: It uses Real Application Clusters to provide a high data availability system.
 The database with RAC has benefits over traditional database servers :